 How to do a content audit of your website

 The format you choose, and the data you collect and analyze, will vary depending on your content goals and overall strategy.
 However, it can be helpful to start with a content audit template to ensure you’re checking important boxes in your analysis.

 Feel free to download this SEO content audit template to get started.
 It contains columns for the most important metrics you’ll need to assess your site.

-Your content goals can include any of the broad benefits we mentioned above, like improving engagement and conversions.
-Be sure to establish specific KPIs, factoring in the metrics and timeframes you’ll use to measure performance and determine success.
+Your content goals can include any of the broad benefits we mentioned above, like improving organic search traffic, engagement, and conversions.
+Be sure to establish specific marketing KPIs and SEO metrics to measure performance and determine success.